AviatrixSystems/Docs/HowTos/Aviatrix_VPN_Client_Release_Notes.rst

  - Boost the Windows client data throughput
  - Improve the connectivity of the MacOS client under the unstable WiFi connection
  - Improve the connectivity of the Windows client under the high data throughput
- - New clients to support Ubuntu 20.4 LTS

 2.10.8 - May 14 2020
  - Address client vulnerabilities of elevation in privilege and arbitrary file write.